Home

 It may seem odd to us today, but the work to rebuild the USS Merrimack was followed in great detail by newspapers in both the North and South.
 The Union decided to create an “ironclad board” made up of three senior officers to settle on a design to oppose the rumored ironclad of the South.

-The board chose two out of 17 submitted designs .
+The board chose two out of 17 submitted designs.
 The Ships became the USS Galena and the USS New Ironsides.
 John Ericsson, the Swedish engineer and industrialist behind the Monitor, was late in submitting his proposed design.

 With novelties such as a revolving turret with only two 11-inch Dahlgren guns, and a promise to finish the ship in 90 days, the board accepted.
 In the end, the USS Monitor was delivered in 119 days, which is still remarkable.
-At the time, ships typically took
+At the time, ships typically took a couple of years to complete.

-Unique features of Civil War Ironclads.
+Unique features of Civil War Ironclads

 With few exceptions, all civil war ironclads had no sails or rigging.
 This was new since earlier ironclads were sailing vessels with auxiliary steam power.